-Hey my name is Eron Lutterman and here’s my process for revising my video poem. well More like my addition to my video poem. the first time that I made my video poem I was unfamiliar with the tools the premier offered and the way that I could change formatting and so I had some things that I wish I could have changed and in addition I cut the poem shorter than I wish I had in hindsight.
-So I went to do my revision and revise the clips I used, change the text, and add another section of the poem but when I went to export video the program crashed and now each time that I try and open it I am met with nothing but a blank screen.
-So instead of redoing my entire video poem, I am just going to be showing you the section of the poem that I added and Talking a little bit about what I would have changed what I am changing and why I’m making the choices that I am. so let's get into it.
+Hey my name is Eron Lutterman and I’m here to share my process for revising my video poem. well More like my addition to my video poem.
+In some ways I’m starting from scratch, because when I completed the revisions to my initial draft, the program crashed and the file became corrupted.
+So I am going to be showing you the section of the poem that I added and Talking about revision choices. so let's get into it.

-So first let's look at the lines of the poem that I'm going to be adding the poem that I'm using is kid, this is the first rain.
+The key revision is adding lines to the poem kid, this is the first rain.
 Try to remember, everything that is solid is not solid.
 But slowly, always melting.
 The road cracks, wrinkles like a folded map.
 Huge trees lie down, throb into pulp inside termites.
 And the ground drinks you, though you grow, a tall drink of water, going down easy.
 But don't worry.
 Eventually we all wake up as forest.

-I felt that the poem was incomplete without this additional section because this is the part that really imbues it with meaning.
-And that meaning, as I interpreted it, was a feeling of interconnectdness and a feeling of the circular motions of life and the recursive nature of things.
-Now, I am briefly going to show my first video poem attempt and you can see here that I chose two mask certain part of the video and change where on the canvas does video clips were being shown way that leaves large parts of the screen black.
-I did this to accomplish two goals.
-First, it is visually appealing and intriguing for the viewer.
+I felt that the poem was incomplete without this additional section because this is the part that really imbues it with a feeling of interconnectedness, the circular motions of life and the recursive nature of things.
+In my first video poem attempt you can see that I chose two mask certain part of the video and change where on the canvas does video clips were being shown , leaving large parts of the screen black..
 By changing where the video is on the canvas, the viewer is forced to change where they are focused and this keeps them on their toes, constantly guessing where the next section is going to be and wondering what pieces of the video lie behind the darkness of the screen.
-This is my way of managing viewers attention, I think that in recent years, the average attention span has lowered or at least we need to make things more attention-grabbing and interesting if you want to capture someones attention.
-Second, I used this to match with the theme of the poem, and subsequently the theme of my video.
-I think that the effect of shrinking the canvas also expands it in a way by making viewers imagine what lies beyond and in most of the scenes, there is clearly something going on beyond it.
-I think that this adds to the message of life and death and things coming and going, we are just getting little viewing windows into small moments of everyday life, each part of something so much bigger and more complex than the individual parts.
+This is my way of managing viewers attention.
+Experimenting with placement also helped me match the theme of the poem, and subsequently the theme of my video.
+The effect of shrinking the canvas makes viewers imagine what lies beyond and in most of the scenes, there is clearly something going on beyond the canvas.
+This reinforces the message of life and death and things coming and going, we are just getting little viewing windows into small moments of everyday life, each part of something so much bigger and more complex.

 Now here are the clips that I am going to be using.